TheSteelNinjaCode/create-next-app-trpc/README.md

 - prisma
 - @prisma/client

-These dependencies are essential for working with tRPC and React Query in a Next.js project.
+These dependencies are essential for working with tRPC and React Query (and Prisma, if opted) in a Next.js project.

 ## Example